itpp-labs/pos-addons/pos_mobile_restaurant/README.rst

 Based on module pos_mobile.
 Adds extra styling.

+Additionally:

-Added a new feature for the ability to set the number of guests for empty table.
+* On clicking empty table: ask for number of guests

 Credits
 =======